 Spring Cover: It’s also a good idea, whether the trampoline has a net or not, to make sure there’s at least a spring cover (also called a spring pad) that goes over the edge of the metal frame, covering the springs.
-Not only does this prevent arms and legs from getting pinched, it also helps prevent the springs from rusting!
+Not only does this prevent arms and legs from getting pinched, it also helps prevent the steel springs from rusting!

 Okay, with all that in mind, let me share with you my top picks for the best backyard trampoline money can buy… starting with my absolute favorite outdoor trampoline.

 Skywalker Trampolines are regarded as one of the best trampoline brands, and for good reason: they’re known for making high quality trampolines that last!

 This is seriously the best rectangle trampoline I’ve ever had (and best trampoline, period!)
 It’s also the safest trampoline I could find!
 The safety net enclosure is great.
 We don’t have the basketball hoop attachment version but I wish we did.
 I debated that feature when purchasing and we actually ended up pulling over an old standalone basketball goal next to the trampoline so our kids can play and I wish I’d just bought the one that included it!